mushfiqur-anik/Naive-Bayes-Classifier/README.md

 This repository contains the files for NaiveBayesClassifier project done for the Artificial intelligence course comp-472 offered by Concordia University(Montreal, Canada)

 ## Description
+In this project a probabilistic model was built from a set of training data and experimented with different constraints.
+The data was taken from Hacker News fetched from Kaggle.
+The sentences from the title of the data were tokenized.
+In the training process we use frequencies of the words and probabilities of occurences with respect to the data points.
+In the baseline experiment it predicts the data point whether it is right or wrong.
+In the following three experiments the mentioned constraints were added and the above experiments were repeated again.
+- Stop word filtering
+- Word length filtering
+- Infrequent Word filtering

 ## File List
 - HackerNews.py